Dong Zhuo: Dong Zhuo and Diaochan

 Perhaps the most popular story about Dong Zhuo was the fictional love triangle involving Dong Zhuo, Lü Bu and Diaochan, which eventually led to the death of Dong Zhuo at the hands of his own adoptive son, Lü Bu.

-After Dong Zhuo moved the capital to the more strategically sound Chang'an, Interior Minister Wang Yun started to contemplate a plot to assassinate the tyrant by using the petite Diaochan, a song girl who was brought up in his household but whom he had been treating like his own daughter, to plant the seed of dissension between Dong Zhuo and Lü Bu.
+After Dong Zhuo moved the capital to the more strategically sound Chang'an, Interior Minister Wang Yun started to contemplate a plot to assassinate the tyrant by using the petite Diaochan, a young singer who was brought up in his household but whom he had been treating like his own daughter, to plant the seed of dissension between Dong Zhuo and Lü Bu.

 Inviting Lü Bu over one night, Wang Yun asked Diaochan to serve wine to the guest.
 Lü Bu was immediately seized by the girl's beauty.
 Well aware of this, Wang Yun then promised to marry Diaochan to the mighty warrior.

 A few days later, however, Wang Yun laid a feast for Dong Zhuo and repeated the feat.
 Like Lü Bu, Dong Zhuo could not lift his eyes off Diaochan, who also displayed her prowess in song and dance.
 Dong Zhuo then brought Diaochan home and made her his concubine.

 When Lü Bu heard about this early the next morning, he headed for Dong Zhuo's bedroom and peeped in through the window.
 There he saw Diaochan sitting up grooming her hair while Dong Zhuo was still asleep.
 Aware of Lü Bu's presence, Diaochan put up a sorrowful expression and pretended to wipe tears off her eyes with a handkerchief.

 A similar incident recurred about a month later, but this time Dong Zhuo woke up in time to see Lü Bu staring fixedly at Diaochan.
 Lü Bu was then thrown out and forbidden from entering the house.